 The Empowered Community

 Implementation of the Empowered Community currently anticipates that all of ICANN’s SOs, the At-Large AC, and Governmental Advisory Committee would participate in the Empowered Community—that is, they will be listed in the Bylaws as the five Decisional Participants.
-The GAC may not, however, participate as a decision maker in the Empowered Community’s consideration of the exercise a community power for the purpose of challenging or blocking the Board’s implementation of GAC Advice (referred to as the “carve out”).
-In such cases, the GAC remains free to participate in community deliberations in an advisory capacity, but its views will not count towards or against otherwise agreed thresholds needed to initiate a conference call, convene a Community Forum, or exercise a specific Community Power.
-This carve out preserves the ICANN Board’s unique obligation to work with the GAC try to find a mutually acceptable solution to implementation of GAC Advice supported by consensus (as defined in Rec. #11) while protecting the community’s power to challenge such Board decisions.
+The GAC may not, however, participate as a decision-maker in the Empowered Community’s exercise of a Community Power to challenge a decision by the ICANN Board to implement GAC consensus advice (referred to as the “GAC carve-out”).
+In such cases, the GAC will still be entitled to participate in the Empowered Community in an advisory capacity in all other aspects of the escalation process, but its views will not count towards or against the thresholds needed to initiate a conference call, convene a Community Forum, or exercise the Community Power.
+The GAC carve-out preserves the ICANN Board’s unique obligation to work with the GAC to try to find a mutually acceptable solution to the implementation of GAC advice supported by consensus (as defined in Recommendation #11) while protecting the Empowered Community’s power to challenge such Board decisions.

-Clarifications relating to the carve out:
+Clarifications relating to the GAC carve-out:

-The carve out may only apply to community challenges to ICANN board decisions that were based on GAC advice to the Board, where that GAC advice was "approved by general agreement in the absence of any formal objection.”.
-The carve out would not apply to challenges based on GAC advice that was not “approved by general agreement in the absence of any formal objection.
+The GAC carve-out will only apply to Empowered Community challenges to ICANN Board decisions that were based on GAC consensus advice, meaning the GAC advice was "approved by general agreement in the absence of any formal objection.”
+The GAC carve-out will not apply to Empowered Community challenges to Board decisions that were based on GAC advice that was not supported by consensus (i.e., not “approved by general agreement in the absence of any formal objection”).

-Identifying GAC advice applicable to use of the carve out:
+Process for identifying GAC consensus advice and applying the GAC carve-out:

-GAC confirmation - Would apply to GAC advice to the Board that was designated as consensus advice that was "approved by general agreement in the absence of any formal objection.”
+GAC confirmation: When the GAC provides advice to the Board, the GAC will need to indicate whether the advice was approved by consensus.

-Board confirmation - Could only apply to board decisions where the Board states in its required rationale that its decision was based on GAC advice that was "approved by general agreement in the absence of any formal objection.”.
+Board confirmation: When the Board takes action that is based on GAC consensus advice, the Board will need to state in its resolution that its decision was based on GAC consensus advice.

-Should the petitioning SO or AC consider that the carve-out is applicable, it needs to state so while petitioning the other decisional participants, and needs to clearly identify which consensus GAC advice and which Board decisions support proposing using the carve out.
-The community power requested in the petition would need to be approved according to the decision thresholds indicated for the Empowered Community.
+GAC carve-out identified in petition to use Community Power: When a Board action that is based on GAC consensus advice is challenged, the petitioning SO or AC will need to indicate in the initial petition that the matter meets the requirements for the GAC carve-out and clearly identify the applicable Board action and GAC consensus advice at issue.
+The decision thresholds required for the escalation and enforcement processes will need to be met for the Community Power that is being exercised.

-Timing for invoking the carve out – The use of this carve out would need to be included in the petition to the Empowered Community, and would therefore be subject to the timing restrictions applicable to the escalation process (e.g. requiring a decisional participant to approve a petition within 21 days of a Board decision being published).
-While this addresses timing of the board challenge, note that the board decision that is being challenged could be based on standing advice that the GAC had provided at an earlier date.
+Timing for invoking the GAC carve-out: The petitioning SO or AC will need to indicate in the initial petition to the Empowered Community that the matter meets the requirements for the GAC carve-out.
+Therefore, the timing restrictions for this aspect of the escalation process will apply (i.e., the petition must be brought within 21 days of a Board decision being published).
+While this addresses timing of the Board challenge, the Board decision that is being challenged could be based on standing GAC consensus advice that the GAC had provided at an earlier date.

-The thresholds presented in this document were determined based on this assessment.
+The thresholds presented in this document were determined based on five Decisional Participants.
 If fewer than five of ICANN’s SOs and ACs agree to be Decisional Participants, these thresholds for consensus support may be adjusted.
 Thresholds would also have to be adjusted if ICANN changes to have more SOs or ACs.

 4. Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”